loenard97/scialg/README.md

 # Contents

-This crate is a collection of common algorithms used in data science written in pure rust.
+This crate is a collection of common algorithms used in data science written in pure Rust.
 It includes modules for
  - Evaluation of constants
  - Filter functions